Scalable and Calibrated Sampling for Bayesian Generalized Linear Mixed Model via Stochastic Gradient Markov Chain Monte Carlo: SGMCMC for GLMMs

 \subsection{Deriving an estimator for the marginal likelihood}

 We begin by defining the estimator for $g_i(\boldsymbol{\Omega})$.
-As given in \eref{e:fisher}, we use Fisher's identity to re-write $g_i(\boldsymbol{\Omega})$ as an expectation with respect to the posterior distribution of the random effects.
-Equation \eref{e:fisher} can be decomposed to reveal that the gradient inside the expectation is computed on two distributions that are explicitly defined for GLMMs, namely the conditional likelihood and the distribution for the random effects,
+Using \eqref{e:fisher}, we re-write $g_i(\boldsymbol{\Omega})$ as an expectation with respect to the conditional distribution of a random effect $\boldsymbol{\gamma}_i$.
+Equation \eqref{e:fisher} can be decomposed into two terms involving the conditional likelihood and the random effects density, respectively:

-Both the conditional likelihood, $ p(\mathbf{Y}_i | \boldsymbol{\gamma}_i , \boldsymbol{\beta},\boldsymbol{\phi})$, and the random effects distribution, $p(\boldsymbol{\gamma}_i | \boldsymbol{\Sigma})$, are members of the exponential family and are differentiable under mild conditions.
+Both the conditional likelihood, $ p(\mathbf{Y}_i | \boldsymbol{\gamma}_i , \boldsymbol{\beta},\phi)$, and the random effects distribution, $p(\boldsymbol{\gamma}_i | \boldsymbol{\Sigma})$, are members of the exponential family and are differentiable under mild conditions.
 Note that the density of the random effects distribution is not required to be a member of the exponential family, but only to have a closed-form density that is differentiable.